 #1 What is Medicaid?

 We hear the term all the time.
 It always comes up during elections, but many people are not aware of the specifics of what Medicaid is, or does.
-Simply put, Medicaid is a government program for medical care that is provided based on a person’s need.
+Simply put, Medicaid is a government program for medical care that is provided based on a person’s needs.

 Medicaid is commonly used to pay for long-term care.
 That is because a different program – Medicare – does not last very long if you are in a nursing home.
-Accordingly, for a long-term stay in a nursing home, either you would need to pay with your accumulated assets, or you can use Medicaid to pay for the care if your income and assets go below a threshold level.
+Accordingly, for a long-term stay in a nursing home, either you would need to pay with your accumulated assets, or you can use Medicaid to pay for the care of your income and assets go below a threshold level.

 #2 Should I Apply for Medicaid Coverage?

 If you have some assets that you wish to protect for yourself, your spouse, or your children, then it might be wise to apply for Medicaid coverage.
 Once you apply, you will find out whether you can actually obtain the benefit.
 If so, then Medicaid will pay for long-term care, allowing you to preserve some of your assets.

 #3 How Do I Apply for Medicaid Benefits?

 As you can imagine with any government program, there is an application process involved when seeking Medicaid benefits, and the application process for Medicaid is a big undertaking.